astridhunter/project-akira/data/nlu.md

 - hello friend
 - Hello there
 - hi
+- hiya

 ## intent:bye
 - bye
+- see you
+- see ya
 - good bye
+- goodbye
 - see you later
 - talk to you later
 - ttyl